jsonw99/deeplab_renet_semantic_segmentation/README.md

 ## the semantic image segmentation on the PASCAL VOC dataset
-the original post can be found here https://github.com/DrSleep/tensorflow-deeplab-resnet
+the original post can be found [here](https://github.com/DrSleep/tensorflow-deeplab-resnet), by @DrSleep.

 ### 1. preparation
 the pretrained "DeepLab-ResNet-TensorFlow" model should be download to the "./trained_model/" directory with the following link [deeplab_resnet](https://drive.google.com/open?id=0B_rootXHuswsVGY4ZFRydXJBR1E)